munificent/game-programming-patterns/book/introduction.markdown

 This is the tragedy of software architecture: the better it is, the less it's noticed.
 All people will notice are the features that were enabled by it.
-As the Tao Te Ching says: *When the Sage's work is done, the people say, &ldquo;We did it all by ourselves!&rdquo;*
+As the Tao Te Ching says: *When the Sage's work is done, the people say, "We did it all by ourselves!"*

 </aside>

 ## How it Relates to Design Patterns

-Any programming book with &ldquo;Patterns&rdquo; in its name clearly bears a relationship to the classic *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (ominously called the &ldquo;Gang of Four&rdquo;).
+Any programming book with "Patterns" in its name clearly bears a relationship to the classic *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (ominously called the "Gang of Four").

-By calling this book &ldquo;Game Programming Patterns,&rdquo; I certainly don't intend to imply that the Gang of Four's book is
+By calling this book "Game Programming Patterns," I certainly don't intend to imply that the Gang of Four's book is
 <span name="nongames">inapplicable</span> to games.
 On the contrary: Part Two of this book revisits
 many of the patterns first described in *Design Patterns*, but with an